AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 - speed c propagates radio waves, visible light *), X and

-gamma radiation. *) The classical
+gamma radiation.

-environment, originates in the (collective) interactions of the
+optical environment, originates in the (collective) interactions

-a vacuum.
+occur in a vacuum.

 Fig.B.7d) Influence of quantum micro-fluctuations of space-time